Fife: Administrative history

-From 1975 to 1996 Fife was a local government region, divided into three districts: Dunfermline, Kirkcaldy and North-East Fife.
+Fife County Council was abolished in 1975 under the Local Government (Scotland) Act 1973, which replaced Scotland's counties, burghs and landward districts with a two-tier structure of upper-tier regions and lower-tier districts.
+Fife region was created covering the same area as the county, divided into three districts: Dunfermline, Kirkcaldy and North-East Fife.
 In 1996 the district councils were abolished and Fife Regional Council became a unitary authority known as Fife Council.
 Fife is one of the six local authorities in the city region of Edinburgh and southeast Scotland.

 There was a parliamentary constituency of Fife in the House of Commons of the United Kingdom until 1885 and the Fife constituency in the Parliament of Scotland until the Acts of Union 1707.